-Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
+Directors are elected by a plurality of the votes of the holders of shares present in person or by remote communication, as applicable, or represented by proxy and entitled to vote on the election of directors.
+Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by us.
 Each person nominated for election has agreed to serve if elected.
 We have no reason to believe that any nominee will be unable to serve.